Frequently Asked Questions

 16. I (or my company) created a free homeschool resource or curriculum.
 How can I get it listed on Freedom Homeschooling?

 Please complete this form to submit your resource, and we will consider adding it to Freedom Homeschooling.
 Keep in mind that on the subject area pages of our website, we only list complete curriculum/courses, not supplemental materials.
 We only occasionally mention supplemental materials, such as unit studies and printables, in our blog posts.
 At Freedom Homeschooling, we only include resources that are free to everyone nationwide and do not require any type of paid membership to access.
 Additionally, we only include resources that are free long-term rather than for a limited time.

 18. How can I contact Freedom Homeschooling?

 Please visit our contact page to send us a message.
-Sorry, we don’t offer phone consultations.
+Sorry, we don’t communicate by phone call or text message.

 19. How can I find out when new free curriculum is added to Freedom Homeschooling?

 The best way to make sure that you never miss a new free resource is to subscribe to our newsletter.

 20. How can I follow Freedom Homeschooling on social media?

 Click on the icons below to follow us on Facebook, Pinterest, Instagram, and Twitter.